wp-plugins/woocommerce-ajax-filters/readme.txt

 ---

 == Changelog ==

+= 1.0.3.5 =
+* Enhancement/Fix - Option to set selector for products holder is added.
+Now you control where data will returned to

+= 1.0.3.3 =
+* Enhancement/Fix - Showing products and options now depending on woocommerce_hide_out_of_stock_items option
+* Enhancement/Fix - If not enough data available( quantity of options < 2 ) filters will not be shown.
+* Fix - If in category, only products/options from this category will be shown

 = 1.0.3.2 =
 * Fix - wrong path was committed in previous version that killed plugin